nicking94/Web-Modo-Cromatico-/README.md

-#deployment in the following link:
+# Deployment in the following link:
 https://modocromaticov1.netlify.app